 - They must provide you with a telephone number where you can obtain more information

 If the water supply is not restored within the given limits, then you are entitled to £20 compensation for the first 24 hours and £10 for every 24 hour period that follows without water.
 If the interruption lasts more than 12 hours, then the company should provide bottled water or water tankers for those affected.
 These tanks are known as bowsers.

 If you need constant water supplies for medical reasons, then you should inform your water company.
 Water companies keep a register of customers who will need extra assistance during any downtime of their water supply.

-Steps to take when the water is off
+My water is off: steps to take when the water is off

+Is the water off in your area?
 Depending on the household appliances you have, there are different steps you may need to take in the event that your water supply is cut off.